DMarzzucco/Convert_csv_to_json/client/README.md

   <a href="https://www.typescriptlang.org/" target="blank"><img src="https://cdn.iconscout.com/icon/free/png-256/free-typescript-3521774-2945272.png" width="110" alt="TypeScript" style="border-radius:19px; margin-left:10px" /></a>
 </p>

-## Before to Started
+> [!NOTE]

-Before starting the application you must start the server along with the database, for this you must use Docker to start the database ``` docker-compose up db ``` and for the server you must enter its folder ```./Server``` and follow the procedures indicated in the documentation.
+> Before starting the application you must start the server along with the database, for this you must use Docker to start the database ``` docker-compose up db ``` and for the server you must enter its folder ```./Server``` and follow the procedures indicated in the documentation.

 ## Getting Started